oge-n-sudo/oge-n-sudo/README.md

 ---

 <p align="center">
-  <em>“Cybersecurity is about people as much as controls — I enjoy making it clear, approachable, and actionable.”</em>
+  <em>“Cybersecurity is about people as much as controls - I enjoy making it clear, approachable and actionable.”</em>
 </p>